mortang2410/dotfiles/README.md

 then we might need to hit q to make prompt appear if list is too long

-Or :capture ol  , then use gf to jump to file
+Or :Capture ol  , then use gf to jump to file

 vim and tmux navigation between panes: use C-h,C-j,C-k,C-l